ZIM's Stock Market Pendulum: Swinging Between Gains and Losses

 The stock price’s performance over the year has been unpredictable, resulting in a mix of pessimistic and optimistic outlooks among investors.
-Year to date metric has recorded a gain of 1.12%.However, over the last six months, we can see a stronger performance of -29.31%.
-Over the last 30 days, the price of ZIM has leaped by -12.39%.
-And in the last five days, it has surged by 6.32%.
+Year to date metric has recorded a gain of 1.40%.However, over the last six months, we can see a stronger performance of -33.52%.
+Over the last 30 days, the price of ZIM has leaped by -19.04%.
+And in the last five days, it has surged by 0.81%.

 Sponsored